 Do you know what?
 There are.

 But these constant messages of your impending doom could also have a negative effect, a sort of “it doesn’t matter what I do, the bad guys will get my data anyway” attitude.
-This sort of apathy and resignation could be a form of privacy fatigue, and is discussed in this excellent article which my better half kindly shared with me.
+This sort of apathy and resignation could be a form of privacy fatigue, and is discussed in this excellent article.

 It describes how you can tell if you’re suffering from privacy fatigue, and explains what the term means and is based on academic research, which I liked.